We've spent nearly a year testing different camping pillows. Here are our results. Which is the best camping pillow?

 The Outwell Soft Moon pillow (RRP £7.99) is another compressible pillow.
 As you can see from its shape, it's designed to fit inside the hood of a sleeping bag.

-We also found that although the filling decompresses well, it doesn’t offer a lot of support when your head is on it.
+We also found that although the filling decompresses well, it doesn't offer much support when your head is on it.

 Outwell Conqueror Pillow: Compressible and Inflatable